KIT Career ServiceStudentsScholarshipsDeutschlandstipendium

 Submit application:

-• Only possible online via the Career Service website
+• Only possible online via the Career Service website.

 • We can only consider applications that have been uploaded online during the application period.
-It is not possible to submit documents by e-mail.
+It is not possible to submit documents by email.

 Notes on files and documents: